Having a guarantor can be your spring board into the property market

 This is a very important point of difference.
 Lenders who take an unlimited guarantee are making your parents responsible for the full loan amount, these are common but should be avoided.
 A limited guarantee is for a fixed nominated amount, usually the amount required to bring the loan below LMI but maybe less and it is your guarantor’s choice.

 How long does the guarantee last for and can I cancel

-The guarantee will remain in place until you apply to have it removed.
-However if you were to cancel your guarantee soon after settlement the lender would have to find LMI (lenders mortgage insurance) and the borrowers would have to cough up the LMI premium.
-If for some reason the LMI is not obtainable then in this case the lender may refuse to release the guarantee .
-If you wait a year or two hopefully the house will have appreciated and the loan principal will have reduced so that the lender should have no trouble finding LMI if required – you still have to cough up the premium but it will be lower as the LVR reduces.
-After a few a years as capital growth and principal repayments make a serious impact on the LVR and this drops to 80 percent you can apply to have the guarantee cancelled.
+The guarantee will remain in place until you apply to have it removed and the lender agrees.
+You have to allow some time for the property to increase in value and/or the loan to be partly repaid.
+After a few a years as capital growth and principal repayments make a serious impact on the LVR (loan valuation ratio) and this drops to 80 percent you can apply to have the guarantee released.
 Releasing a guarantee will normally require a new valuation at borrowers cost and the discharge of the guarantor’s mortgage.

 In summary for parents